canonical/pebble/README.md

     override: merge | replace

     # (Required) The type of log target, which determines the format in
     # which logs will be sent.
-Currently, the only supported type is 'loki',
-    # but more protocols may be added in the future.
+The supported types are:
+    #
+    # - loki: Use the Grafana Loki protocol.
+A "pebble_service" label is
+    #   added automatically, with the name of the Pebble service as its value.
     type: loki

     # (Required) The URL of the remote log target.